HeliosLang/compiler/README.md

 * No type aliases as some users might expect automatic up-and-down-casting, and others won't expect that.
 * Every declared name (local or global) must be used when `main()` is evaluated.
 Unused names must be eliminated from the source-code.
 * All data-types inside a union-type must also be used.
-* (WiP) Top-level `const` statements guarantee complete compile-time evaluation into primitive values.
+* Top-level `const` statements allow compile-time evaluation into primitive values (not available for all builtin function calls yet).
 Expressions are otherwise never simplified/optimized.

 ### Untyped Plutus-Light